-Based on Article 41 of Regulation (EC) No 1907/2006 (REACH), ECHA requires that you submit the information needed to bring the registration of the "

-" (hereafter, "the Set of Nanoforms") into compliance with the information requirements listed below by the deadline of 26 February 2024.
+Based on Article 41 of Regulation (EC) No 1907/2006 (REACH), ECHA requires that you submit the information needed to bring the registration of the Substance into compliance with the information requirements listed below by the deadline of 26 Februry 2024.

-- 1. Characterisation of the clearly defined boundaries of the set of nanoforms in accordance with the parameters set out in the points 2.4.2 to 2.4.5 of Annex VI - 2.
-Justification demonstrating that a variation within the boundaries of the set of nanoforms does not affect the hazard assessment, exposure assessment and risk assessment of the similar nanoforms in the set
+- Characterisation of the clearly defined boundaries of the set of nanoforms in accordance with the parameters set out in the points 2.4.2 to 2.4.5 of Annex VI (introduction to Annex VI) - 2.
+Justification that a variation within the boundaries of the set of nanoforms does not affect the hazard assessment, exposure assessment and risk assessment of the similar nanoforms in the set (introduction to Annex VI)